An Exegetical and Applicable Analysis of Titus 3:3-8

 This is the 5th “trustworthy saying” by Paul in the Pastoral Epistles.
 It is also the final “trustworthy saying” in these books.
 This saying is the love and kindness of God for us as mankind.
 The Holy Spirit renews us and makes us a new man.
 Jesus and His amazing grace is what justifies us; not ourselves.
 This saying reminds us that through all these things we go through, we have hope of being heirs in a life eternal.
 We can have confidence in this saying because we know where we are going; whether we die naturally, or by persecution.
 God is true to His perfect promises!

 Paul also wants Titus to remind the church at Crete to be devoted to good works.
 Faith without works is a dead faith.
 If we want to live for God, and we want God to live in us, we must be full of loving deeds.
-1 John 4:16 says “So we have come to know and to believe the love that God has for us.
-God is love, and whoever abides in love abides in God, and God abides in him.”
+“So we have come to know and to believe the love that God has for us.
+God is love, and whoever abides in love abides in God, and God abides in him” (1 John 4:16).
 If we love, God lives in us!
-Verse 17 of the same chapter says “By this is love perfected in us, so that we may have confidence in the day of judgment, because as he is so also are we in this world.”
+Verse 17 of 1 John 4 says “By this is love perfected in us, so that we may have confidence in the day of judgment, because as he is so also are we in this world.”
 If God lives in us, we are perfected in our love.
 If we are perfected in our love, there is no need for fear in the face of judgment.
 If we have no fear, then we can be confident in anything we do, because we realize we are living for the next life; not this one.
 Love is the origin of this confidence.
 Also, Love is how outsiders see God.
 They see God living in us through love.
 Having love for each other as brothers and sisters in Christ, and having love for outsiders, is how outsiders see God and know our Father.
 John 13:35 “By this all people will know that you are my disciples, if you have love for one another.”
 John 17:3 “And this is eternal life, that they know you the only true God, and Jesus Christ whom you have sent.”
 Guthrie says in Tyndale New Testament Commentaries: The Pastoral Epistles, “The word translated devote (proistamai) usually has the meaning ‘to put before’, which in the middle voice as here means ‘to be forward in’” (Page 219).
 Paul is stressing Titus to urge the brethren to put good works of love ahead of anything.
 Both for their own benefits, as well as the hopeful benefit for the outsiders, not only physically, but also spiritually.
 I believe this should still be a relevant saying even in our generation.

 This has become one of my favorite passages, especially while writing this.
-As I mentioned in the introduction, this passage tells us the Gospel and its power in just 6 short verses.
+As I mentioned in the introduction, this passage tells us the Gospel and its power in just six short verses.
 We talked about how we are all sinners.
 We have all rebelled against God at some point in our lives, and most likely we struggle intensely.
 We learned through this text that we should all remember our past struggles, to both encourage us because of our improvements through Christ, and to also humble us while talking to believers or unbelievers who are struggling with sin.
 We should not show hate to them, but love.
 We talked about how baptism of the Spirit saves us through faith in Christ.
 And how once we become baptized, we are anew creature; a spiritual creature; filled with the Holy Spirit.

 The Holy Spirit convicts us, but also lives in us to renew us and restore us when we fail.
 Lastly, we talked about how we should believe in these things, we should have confidence in these things, and we should be inspired and encouraged by these things.
 We should want that relationship with God, which then influences us to show love to everyone through good works.
 These are some of Paul’s final words, but in my opinion, these words are also some of Paul’s best.
 I hope you are as edified as I am by Titus 3:3-8. – Jesse